chadsansing/ouroboros/gm-resources/planning/session-7.md

 Before the emergency channel is cut off: "You move like a goddamn space whale."
 And Gyro, a moment of loss and confusion as your drone lifts off, hovers nearby, and reaches out to someone or something else in a strange fellowship, and then returns to perch on you.

 Moments later, as Gyro moves towards engineering, they call you all down to the galley.
 There are also 4 crates, each addressed to a different crew member.
 A stack of slimtabs on the table, as well.
-Manifests for the *Ouroboros* ships; HUMINT analysis from the buouys.
+Manifests for the *Ouroboros* ships; HUMINT analysis on the fleet and Ammit from the buouys.

 To Sojourn: "The curse of living."
 A dynamic virtual map of the outer system showing the positions of the buouys from decades past until a hundred years in the future.
 A hand-written journal cataloging the name, callsign, rank, and exploits of every pre-cog entombed in a buouy, each name accompanied by a rough sketch of the Psychopomp badge.
 The last page: "Sojourn, Férnei tin Entolí Apó to Káos, Captain, Psychopomp.
 Unkillable.
 The one that brought them home."